CommonRoad/commonroad-scenario-designer/tmp_README.md

 gui.py -> the main entrance to the application.
    /files
    Contains the files used / edited / downloaded during usage of the GUI.
+   /mwindow
+   Is the main window, contains the model and the view for the controller. mwindow.py contains the "what" of the main window mwindow_view.py contains the "how" of the layout generation mwindow_controller.py contains the "how" of the actions

 /meta
 [all information for setup, explanation etc...]